godot-escoria/escoria-docs/advanced/how_to_debug.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Escoria displays a simple ``AcceptDialog`` with the content of
-Project Settings' ``escoria/debug/crash_message`` variable as shown above.
+``escoria/debug/crash_message`` from the Project Settings as shown above.
 It
 is automatically filled with the generated log and savegame paths.

 If displaying the popup is not desired, it is then required to override the
-show_crash_popup() function in the game script.
+``show_crash_popup()`` function in the game script.
 For the popup not to show, this
-function simply needs ``pass``.
+function simply needs the GDScript keyword ``pass``.

-If however a specifially themed popup needs to be displayed, then it can be
+If, however, a specifially themed popup needs to be displayed, then it can be
 created in its own scene.
 The overriden ``show_crash_popup()`` function can
-then instance it and add it as child to the game scene.
+then instance and add it as a child to the game scene.
 The text of the popup
-needs to be manually constructed using Project Settings'
+needs to be manually constructed using the Project Settings'
-``escoria/debug/crash_message`` variable and the ``files: Array`` parameter of
+``escoria/debug/crash_message`` setting and the ``files: Array`` parameter of
-the function that contains paths to all generated files when the crash
+the function that contains the paths to all generated files when the crash
 happened.

-Whatever the way this function is implemented, it needs to finally emit the
+Whatever way this function is implemented, it needs to finally emit the
 signal ``crash_popup_confirmed`` when it closes: this signal is connected to an
 internal function that terminates the game.